Stefsk-glitch/XR_Core/README.md

 Go back to Project Validation and press fix button for the warning </br>

-In project unfold the 3.0.7 folder and keep unfolding the folders until the folder Start Assets and double click on the Demo Scene to open the demo project </br>
+In project unfold the 3.0.7 folder and keep unfolding the folders until the folder Start Assets and double click on the DemoScene to open the demo project </br>

 Go to File --> Build Profiles and then click on Android, switch platform, click on the button Open Scene List, click on the button Add Open Scences and afterwards uncheck the Scences/SampleScene </br>